verrazzano/verrazzano/install/README.md

 Then, create the docker registry secret.

 ###  Using an OKE Cluster
-Create the OKE cluster using the OCI console or some other means, then set the following ENV vars:
+Create the OKE cluster using the OCI console or some other means.
+The OKE cluster with 3 nodes of `VM.Standard2.4` OCI Compute instance shape has proven sufficient to install Verrazzano and deploy the Bob's Books example application.

+Then set the following ENV vars:
 ```
    export CLUSTER_TYPE=OKE
    export VERRAZZANO_KUBECONFIG=<path to valid kubernetes config>